mcharouk/aws/Certification/sysops.md

 * it's possible to aggregate mutliple configuration files by using append-config option.
 File names must be different
 * cloudwatch:PutDashboard to create or update dashboard.
 There is no cloudwatch:createDashboard

+## Synthetics

+* cloudwatch synthetics is a node.js script that can be used to simulate a user traffic.
+It can be run on a schedule.
+It's used to detect issues before the customer.
+* There are UI canaries that offer programmatic access to a headless Chrome browser via [Puppeteer](https://developer.chrome.com/docs/puppeteer)

 # Route 53